hrvojep/redis-commander/README.md

 # Redis Commander

-Redis management tool written in node.js
+Redis management tool written in node.js.
+Used for running redis-commander on cloud foundry when connecting to redis (which is configered via Service broker).
+Check manifest.yml if you want to connect to Redis via TLS or not.

 # Install and Run